wantee/blog/_posts/2015-04-27-the-xor-problem.markdown

 | 1 | 1 |      0      |

 It is impossible for a classifier with linear decision boundary to learn an XOR function.
-This can be seen easily by the following plot{% comment %} FOR-LATEX (\autoref{fig:xor}) {% endcomment %}.
+This can be seen easily by the following plot {{ 'fig:xor' | latex:autoref }}.

 {% img center /assets/images/posts/xor.png "fig:xor" title:"The XOR Problem" %}